-As a result of the many generous donors the University of Michigan-Flint is fortunate to have, we are able to offer over 200 scholarships each year.
-These scholarships recognize and support academic excellence, extracurricular activities, service to the university and community, and student research scholarships are offered to students in all programs of study and all grade levels.
+As a result of many generous donors the University of Michigan-Flint is proud to award over $1.1 million in student scholarships each year.
+These scholarships recognize and support academic excellence, student research, extracurricular activities, and service to the university and community at large.
+The scholarships are offered to students in all programs of study and all grade levels.
 More information on the scholarship application period is below.

 - Have you had an interruption, postponement, or break in your education?